arvigeus/AZ-204/Topics/CosmoDB.md

 ![Image showing data consistency as a spectrum.](https://learn.microsoft.com/en-us/training/wwl-azure/explore-azure-cosmos-db/media/five-consistency-levels.png)

-- **Strong** - Every reader sees the latest data right away, but it may be slower (higher latency) and less available.
-Best for serious stuff like bank transactions where accuracy is vital.
+- **Strong** - Every reader sees the latest data right away, but it may be slower (higher latency) and less available. ⭐: serious stuff like bank transactions where accuracy is vital.
 Clients will never receive a partial write.
 - **Bounded staleness** - Readers may see slightly old data, but there's a limit on how old (determined by number of operations K or the time interval T for staleness - in single-region accounts, the minimum values are 10 write operations or 5 seconds, while in multi-region accounts, they are 100,000 write operations or 300 seconds).
 Good for things like game leaderboards where a small delay is okay.
 - **Session** (default, can be configured) - Within a single user's session, the data is always up-to-date.
 Great for scenarios like a personal shopping cart on a website.
 - **Consistent prefix** - Readers might be a bit behind, but they always see things in order.
 Good for situations where sequence matters, like following a chain of events.
-- **Eventual** - Readers might see things out of order (non-consistent) or slightly old, but it eventually catches up.
-Best when speed and availability are more important than immediate consistency, like a social media like counter.
+- **Eventual** - Readers might see things out of order (non-consistent) or slightly old, but it eventually catches up. ⭐: when speed and availability are more important than immediate consistency, like a social media like counter.
 Lowest latency and highest availability.

 ```ps
 # Get the default consistency level